uqlibrary/technology-training/Shell/shell_intro.md

 ### Nelle's pipeline

-Nelle has run samples through the assay machines and created 17 files located in the `north-pacific-gyre/2012-07-03` directory (use `cd` to move into it).
+Nelle has run samples through the assay machines and created 17 files located in the `north-pacific-gyre/2012-07-03` directory.

+> A useful feature in CLIs is "**tab completion**".
+To access folders with longer names, it is often possible to auto-complete the folder name by hitting the <kbd>Tab</kbd> key after typing a few letters: typing `cd nor` and pressing the <kbd>Tab</kbd> key will auto-complete to `cd north-pacific-gyre/`.
+Another press of the <kbd>Tab</kbd> key will add `2012-07-03/` to the command as it is the only item in the folder.
+If there are several options, pressing the <kbd>Tab</kbd> key twice will bring up a list.

 To check the consistency of her data, she types:

 ```shell
 wc -l *.txt | sort -n | head -5